onyx-platform/onyx/doc/design/masterless.md

 #### Joining the cluster

-Aside from the log structure, ZooKeeper will maintain one other directory for heartbeats.
-Each virtual peer registers exactly one ephemeral node in the heartbeats directory.
+Aside from the log structure, ZooKeeper will maintain one other directory for pulses.
+Each virtual peer registers exactly one ephemeral node in the pulses directory.
 The name of this znode is a UUID.

 ##### 2-Phase Cluster Join Strategy